 This isn't Tammy's first year klimbing Mt Kosci, and if there's one thing she's familiar with, it's breaking in some new hiking shoes.

-To help you make the right choice for your Kosci Klimb, I wanted to share my shoe collection with you, and demonstrate the variety and the differences of each type of shoe.
-I've had my fair share of blisters from an ill-fitting pair of leather boots that I persevered with for years (my husband will attest to this and the amount of time I've spent on my taping skills).
+So I brought in my shoe collection to demonstrate the variety.
+I was then talking shoes with other colleagues and they have also asked for advice as well.
+I've put together a bit of a post all about shoes.
+Now I have had my fair share of blisters from an ill-fitting pair of leather boots that I persevered with for years.
+My husband will attest to this and the amount of time I have spent on my taping skills.

-Important!
 Whichever shoe you decide on, don't buy them a couple of weeks out from Kosci.
 Buy them and train in them to wear them in.
-If you're going to blister it is better for this to happen in training than on the mountain.
+If you are going to blister it is better for this to happen in training than on the mountain.

 There are often some great bargains coming into Christmas and a good pair of shoes would make a great Christmas present and keep you motivated to train hard.